QuantumRaC/Cybersec-Archive/notes/network_notes.md

 - **NAT (Network Address Translation)**
   - uses one public IP addr to provide access to many private IP addrs
   - routers supporting NAT needs to track ongoing connections, & maintain a table translating network addrs between internal (generally private) & external (generally public) networks

+- **VPN (Virtual Private Network)**
+  - solution to ensure all data leaving / entering computer is protected from disclosure & alteration
+  - internet traffic will usually be routed all over the VPN tunnel
+  - accessed services and web apps don't see your public IP addr but the VPN server's, and local ISP only see encrypted traffic - cannot censor internet access

 ### Layer 4 (Transport)